Edward Rugumayo

-Edward Bitanywaine Rugumayo (born 18 December 1934) is a Ugandan politician, diplomat, author, academic and environmentalist.
+Edward Bitanywaine Rugumayo (born 18 December 1934) is a Ugandan politician, diplomat, writer, academic and environmentalist.
 He has previously served as cabinet minister in three Ugandan administrations.
-From 1979 until 1980, Rugumayo served as the Chairman of the Uganda Legislative Council.
+From 1979 until 1980, Rugumayo served as the Chairman of the Uganda Consultative Council.
 He currently serves as the chancellor of two Ugandan universities.
 He is a botanist and a community leader.

 History

 Rugumayo was born in Kyenjojo District, then known as Mwenge County, on 18 December 1934.

 Education

 He attended Mukole Primary School in Kyenjojo District from P1 to P4.
 He then attended Galihuma Primary School from P5 to P6.
 For S1 to S3, he attended Kabarole Junior Secondary School, and for S4 to S6, he attended Nyakasura School, in Fort Portal.
 He was admitted to Makerere University in the mid 1950s, but he quit when the university did not offer him the course he wanted; he was offered Agriculture, but he wanted Medicine.
 He was offered a scholarship to go and study in the United States of America, but was denied a passport by the British Colonial Administration.
 Instead, in 1958, they gave him a scholarship to study in the United Kingdom.
 He studied for the Diploma in Education at Chester College, then a constituent college of the University of Liverpool.
 He then studied at the University of London, where he graduated with the degree of Bachelor of Science in Botany and Ecology.